draktr/paywall_bypass_bookmarklets/README.md

 ## How to use 12ft Bookmarklet

-Click (hold) and drag this link <a href="javascript:void(location.href='https://12ft.io/'+location.href);)">12ft Bookmarklet</a> to the bookmarks/favorite bar.
+Click (hold) and drag [12ft Bookmarklet link](javascript:void(location.href='https://12ft.io/'+location.href);) to the bookmarks/favorite bar.
 Alternatively, you can right click the above link and select "Bookmark Link..."/"Add to favorites..." or make a blank bookmark and the code from the `.js` file as URL.

 You can rename the bookmark as you wish.
 It will work as long as the JavaScript script is the same.